-This WMP was developed by the CREW Subwatershed Advisory Group (SWAG) to: 1) fulfill the National Pollutant Discharge Elimination System (NPDES) Phase II requirements (MDEO's General Permit No. MIG619000 for Coverage of Storm Water Discharges for Municipal Separate Storm Sewer Systems Subject to Watershed Requirements) for non-Phase I governmental units in the urbanized area; and 2) make all of the entities represented in the subwatershed eligible for various grant funding opportunities to implement actions for watershed improvement.
+This WMP was developed by the LSCW Subwatershed Advisory Group (SWAG) to: 1) fulfill the National Pollutant Discharge Elimination System (NPDES) Phase II requirements (MDEQ's General Permit No. MIG619000 for Coverage of Storm Water Discharges for Municipal Separate Storm Sewer Systems Subject to Watershed Plan Requirements) for non-Phase I governmental units in the urbanized area;

+and 2) make all of the entities represented in the subwatershed eligible for various grant funding opportunities to implement actions for watershed improvement.

 The contents of this plan, including the goals and objectives and the actions to meet them, were developed cooperatively by SWAG members with consideration of the input from community leaders, residents, environmental and citizen groups, local businesses, schools, and universities.
-This WMP was also developed to be consistent with other planning efforts affecting the subwatershed, including: the Lake St. Clair Comprehensive Management Plan (U.S. Army Corps of Engineers), the Clinton River Watershed Remedial Preventative Action Plan (Clinton River Public Advisory Council), and the Water Quality Management Plan for Southeast Michigan (Southeast Michigan Council of Governments).
+This WMP was also developed to be consistent with other planning efforts affecting the subwatershed, including: the Lake St. Clair Comprehensive Management Plan (U.S. Army Corps of Engineers), the Clinton River Watershed Remedial and Preventative Action Plan (Clinton River Public Advisory Council), and the Water Quality Management Plan for Southeast Michigan (Southeast Michigan Council of Governments).

-CLINTON RIVER EAST In the 1830s, the subwatershed was primarily forest land (100 square miles) and swamp/wetland (30 sq. miles).
-Since that time, permanent human settlement has transformed this land into developed types such as residential, commercial, and industrial (105 square miles) and agricultural uses (15 sq. miles).
-Although only 12 square miles of natural areas remain, it is mostly in protected areas and expected to remain intact through the year 2030.
+In the 1830s, the subwatershed was primarily forest land (26 square miles) and swamp/wetland (15 sq. miles).
+Since that time, permanent human settlement has transformed almost all of this land into developed types such as residential, commercial, and industrial (41 square miles).
+Today, only 0.30 square miles of natural areas remain.